 Many people assume that “travel” has to mean going somewhere far away.
 But it absolutely doesn't!
 You can have an adventure or discover something new right in your own hometown, state, or country.

 Right now might not be the best time to plan a trip to explore a nearby city, town, or amusement park, but most people CAN still get outdoors.
 Whether it's a nearby park with trails, or just your own backyard, there are still outdoor spaces that can be enjoyed.
 Just keep practicing that social distancing and following your local restrictions if you have them!

 In times like these, it's important to still get fresh air and sunshine if it's possible.
-And I personally find that watching nature soldier on like normal (in Ohio, this means starting to see the first signs of spring outside) is quite comforting.
+And I personally find that watching nature soldier on like normal is quite comforting.